Medically reviewed by Kristin Hall, FNP

 Ageism is not just reserved for supermodels and athletes.
-In hyper-competitive areas of business like technology and consulting, hair loss at a young age can lead to many career difficulties including insecurity, and an inability to perform in
+In hyper-competitive areas of business like technology and consulting, hair loss at a young age can lead to many career difficulties including insecurity, and an inability to perform in situations.

 While some men will make the transition from a full head of hair to balding look very easy, there is undoubtedly a sense of dread that comes over anyone when they see the first signs of their hairline retreating.
 The retreating hairline, which is the most common symptom of androgenetic alopecia, or male pattern baldness, often contributes to a man looking older.